-There are several Fuji Kyuko Highway buses which directly take you to the park from major train station in Tokyo such as Shinjuku station (1h40m), Shibuya station (2h30m), and Tokyo station (1h50m).
+There are several Fuji Kyuko Highway buses that directly take you to the park from major train stations in Tokyo such as Shinjuku station (1h40m), Shibuya station (2h30m), and Tokyo station (1h50m).
 The park can also easily be reached by train.
 Check their website for combi-tickets.

 Because this is the indoor park, you can enjoy it every season regardless of the weather.
 The park offers several live shows, movie shows, parades, ride attractions and houses of main Sanrio characters where you may meet and greet the characters.
 Even the food served at the Character Food Court and Sanrio Rainbow World Restaurant come with added cuteness such as pasta and curry modelled on the Sanrio characters.

 Admission starting at ¥3,300 (check their website for discount coupons)